johnbintz/jasmine-headless-webkit/index.md

 You will need to compile qt4-qmake from source
 [Qt version 4.7.0](http://get.qt.nokia.com/qt/source/qt-everywhere-opensource-src-4.7.0.tar.gz).
 There are excellent [directions](http://doc.qt.nokia.com/latest/install-x11.html) on how to compile the source code.
-You will need to ensure Qt is exported to your $PATH before using qmake, as the source code will install to /usr/local/Trolltech/.
+You will need to ensure Qt is exported to your `$PATH` before using qmake, as the source code will install to `/usr/local/Trolltech/`.

 ### Mac OS X 10.6 & 10.7